HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ### 1. Defining the Objective/Problem

-It's critical to define a Single Primary Question that has to be measured on a specific population, in a specific time window, using a specific outcome: Does deploying model X reduce Y problem within a certain period of time among adults discharged after a certain procedure Z?

-You can have secondary outcomes that you are interested in but the primary outcome must be very specific with respect to what it is, what it answers, what it doesn't answer, why it is important to be answered, how it is measured, during what time frame, and using what outcome.

-This is not trivial and often far more complex that it appears.
+* **Primary Question:** It's critical to nail down a single primary question that has to be measured on a specific population, in a defined time window, using a specific outcome.
+For example, Does deploying model X reduce problem Y within a certain period of time among adults discharged after a certain procedure Z?
+You can always suggest secondary outcomes that you are interested in but the primary outcome is much harder to define.
+You must be very specific with respect to what it is, what it answers, why it does not answer, why it is important to be answered, how it is measured, how variable it is, how much missing data there will be, during what time frame it is best collected and it best shows the effect you want it to show, and using what outcome.
+This is often far more complex that it appears.

-Similarly, in AI Development, defining the problem clearly — e.g., predicting readmission within a month after a patient who presented with diabetes at the hospital is discharged from the hospital?
-Poor problem definition often leads to downstream ethical and practical failures.
+* **Similarly, in AI Development:** defining the problem clearly — say, predicting readmission within a month after a patient who presented with diabetes at the hospital is discharged from the hospital - is critical.
+Once the specificity is nailed down with respect to time, measurement, variability, missingness, etc, Poor problem definition often leads to downstream ethical and practical failures.

 ### 2. Identifying Target Population

-* **Clinical Trials**: Design trials around a population of interest, ensuring appropriate subgroup representation.
+* **Clinical Trials** design trials around a population of interest, ensuring appropriate group representation.
+For example, models predicting risk of a heart disease in US will be different compared to models predicting risk of heart disease in Japan, although both models are predicting risk of heart disease.
+Furthermore, if the model is developed on white men in the US, it is not necessarily going to perform well on (say) white women.
+If the model should predict well on men and women, the model should be developed on  men and women.
+In drug trials, however, women, older adults, minorities have historically been left out.

-* **AI Development**: Clearly define who the AI system is meant to serve.
-This affects which data is collected and how the model is evaluated.
+* **Similarly, in AI Development** You must clearly define who the AI system is meant to serve.
+This affects what data is collected and how the model is evaluated.
+In AI, training datasets often reflect the dominant group, resulting in biases.
+Both fields struggle with biases that come with underrepresentation.
+Training data must reflect the data on which the model is supposed to work.
+Representative data is not a "nice to have" - it’s basic to efficacy and safety.

 ### 3. Reviewing Existing Literature and Data

-* **Clinical Trials**: Literature reviews inform hypotheses and avoid redundant or harmful experimentation.
+* **Clinical Trials:** Literature reviews are critical while setting up hypotheses to avoid redundant or harmful trials and experimentation.
+This is the time to understand all previous trials that have been done, on what populations, what results were obtained, and what the flaws and gaps existed in these trials.

-* **AI Development**: Avoid reintroducing bias by understanding existing data limitations, past failures, and known methodological critiques.
+* **Similarly, in AI Development** Avoid reintroducing bias by understanding existing data limitations, past failures, and known methodological critiques.

 ### 4. Study Design vs. AI Model Design